anjjriit/view-maker/README.md

 vendor/bin/phpunit
 ```

 You should get green and a record in the db.
+It's a very basic test and it should pass.

+As I noted earlier, if you have a problem with your route group because of a version change in Laravel,
+it will fail.
+It can also fail if another test, like ExampleTest, is having a problem and crashes
+the program.
+In that case fix or remove the broken tests, and make sure your route group is correct,
+in some versions you need one, in some versions you don't, and that should solve the problem.

 Next you can use the factory to seed the db.
 We start by calling tinker: